 Dr. Mark Goorsky is a UCLA professor, former UCLA Materials Science Chair, and Rayton Solar’s resident expert in ion implantation, layer transfer, wafer bonding and material integration.
 Dr. Goorsky received his Ph.D. in Materials Science and Engineering from MIT and continued his postdoctoral fellowship at the IBM T.J.
 Watson Research Center.
-Dr. Goorsky’s expertise in material science and wafer bonding is incredibly crucial to the development of the ion-cutting process.
+Dr. Goorsky’s expertise in materials science and wafer bonding is incredibly crucial to the development of Rayton Solar’s ion-cutting process.

 DR. JAMES ROSENZWEIG

 Dr. James Rosenzweig is a UCLA professor, former UCLA Physics and Astronomy Department Chair, and a world-renowned researcher in particle beams with over 500 scientific publications.
 He has been named a Fellow of the American Physical Society and was awarded the International Free-electron Laser Prize.
 His expertise in particle beam physics is extremely valuable to the development of the ion-cutting process and high-current proton implanter.

 Jeffrey Scheinrock is a distinguished serial entrepreneur lending his talents to Rayton Solar in its investment stage.
 Before Rayton, Jeffrey was the President and CFO of Originate – Engineering, Strategy, and Fundraising Consultancy, the Vice Chairman of Finance for Packard Bell, as well as the CEO and Founder of Scheinrock Advisory Group.